Parks - Alphabetical

 402 E. 56th St.

-This 290 acres of undeveloped land with primitive walking trails, is nestled on the boundary between Tacoma and Pierce County.
+This 373 acres of undeveloped land with primitive walking trails, is nestled on the boundary between Tacoma and Pierce County.
+Check out our new mountain bike trails!

 The Tacoma Nature Center is a 71-acre nature preserve encompassing Snake Lake and the surrounding wetlands and forest.